 The riser allows the head to stand above taller plants and makes directing the spray easier.
 Micro-spray sprinkler heads often have built-in adjustable valves to control the spray.

-- Plugged directly into the main hose.
+- Plugged directly into the main hose

-- Installed under the plant with a length of tubing connecting to the main hose.
+- Installed under the plant with a length of tubing connecting to the main hose

 - Plugged into the main hose with a length of tubing running to the plant.

-In-line Drip Emitters
+In-Line Drip Emitters

-For those with a more laid-back approach to garden irrigation, in-line drip emitters are a fast and easy way to distribute H2O.
+For those with a more laid-back approach to garden irrigation, in-line drip emitters are a fast and easy way to distribute water.
 These hoses are smaller in diameter than the main hose but may come in various lengths.
 Emitters are built into tubing throughout its length, allowing gardeners to weave the hose in between plants and provide water without putting a bunch of emitters in the main hose.
 This is a low-maintenance and leak-reducing irrigation method.

-A potentially useful addition to your drip irrigation system, basin bubblers are small, low-pressure sprinkler-style nozzles staked into the ground and connected to the drip system’s main hose.
+A potentially useful addition to your drip irrigation system, basin bubblers are small low-pressure sprinkler-style nozzles staked into the ground and connected to the drip system’s main hose.
 They spray water in a 360-degree pattern, hitting all the plants around them.
 They’re extremely helpful in a cluster of flowers and plants as they reduce the need for individual nozzles.